Effects of spatially localised pressure gradient histories on recovery of turbulent boundary layers: Experimental setup and parameters

-Hot-wire calibrations were performed before and after each measurement (approximately 4.5-hour intervals) using the \textit{in-situ} nearby Pitot tube (see \textcircled{5} in Fig.~\ref{Figure:1}) measuring $U_{\infty,l}$ as the calibration reference.
-Both the hot-wire (see \textcircled{6} in Fig.~\ref{Figure:1}) and pitot tube were mounted on an aerofoil-shaped traverse system with an encoder offering 1 $\mu$m resolution.
-During calibration, the wing (see \textcircled{4} in Fig.~\ref{Figure:1}) angle was set to zero to avoid wake effects and ensure free-stream conditions.
+Hot-wire calibrations were performed before and after each measurement (approximately 4.5-hour intervals) using the \emph{in-situ} nearby Pitot tube (see \textcircled{5} in figure \ref{Figure:2}) measuring $U_{\infty,l}$ as the calibration reference.
+Both the hot-wire (see \textcircled{6} in figure \ref{Figure:2}) and pitot tube were mounted on an aerofoil-shaped traverse system with an encoder offering 1 $\mu$m resolution.
+During calibration, the wing (see \textcircled{4} in figure \ref{Figure:2}) angle was set to zero to avoid wake effects and ensure free-stream conditions.
 The calibration, performed following a King's law polynomial fit, allowed the hot-wire voltage output to be converted to velocity, with temperature correction applied as a precaution against potential temperature drift.